A: It's not really known how long DVDs will last,

 Very personal private

-useful video to transfer service.
-This is why I am prepared to
+by providing a useful video to transfer service.
+This is why I am

 accept some models of old video recorder as part or full payment for